haohao1331/InverseBach/README.md

 # InverseBach
 ## Introduction

+## Limitations and Simplifications
+Generating music using an algorithm is tedeous and difficult.
+Thus, some simplifications were made so that this project is possible.

+1. This program can only generate Baroque menuets.
+2. All the sharps are represented by flats. ex, F# is represented as Gb
+3. The menuets that are generated are all in major keys
+4. The transposition key is only one sharp or one flat away from the original key
+5. The cadences are authentic and half only.
+With authentic cadence as 5-1 and half cadence as 1-5.
+6. All the chords that are generated are basic chords.
+No dominant 7th or diminished 7th exist.
+However, chords may be in different inversions.
+7. All notes are either quarter, half, eighth, dotted quarte, dotted half.
+There are no triplets or sixteenth notes available.
+8. The range for melody is from a3 to a5 on the grand piano.
+The range for harmony is from a1 to a3 on the grand piano.
+9. Only one chord per measure.
+10. The form of the menuet is restricted to rounded binary.

 ## Main Algorithm
 The Baroque menuet has 16 measure, 4 cadences, 1 transpose key and 2 repeats.Our main idea is to generate the chord progressions of